 - Fat prevents smoke and seasoning from reaching the meat.

-Seasoning for the brisket
+Seasoning the brisket

-I applied a thin coat of mustard as a binder for the rub:
+Then, apply a thin coat of mustard as a binder for the rub:

 What is bark and why do you want it?